writethedocs/www/docs/conf/prague/2020/cfp.rst

 * **Slack hivemind** – You can also hit up the hivemind directly on the Write the Docs Slack, any time of day!
 (If you're not registered yet, you can at `http://slack.writethedocs.org/ <http://slack.writethedocs.org/>`_.)
 * **Twitter hivemind** – If Twitter is more your speed, `#writethedocs <https://twitter.com/hashtag/writethedocs>`__ will get you there.

+Because the conference is virtual this year, there is no need for travel, and we're hoping this will make our CFP accessible to more documentarians.
+We will also provide resources and support for recording your talk.

 Selection process
 ------------------